UlrikaEriksson/sdl_hello/README.md

 ## Installing SDL3 Libraries
 SDL contains various libraries based on what type of functions are called.
 For example, the _SDL2\_mixer_ library contains functions to manage sound when creating games, while _SDL2\_ttf_ library helps in creating fonts.
 The libraries are separated based on their functions but also to ensure that only the required parts of the libraries are used for building the executable.
 The size of the library will have a influence on the size of the executable cerated.

-IMPORTANT!
+_IMPORTANT!_
 SDL3 is a very new release.
-As a result, for Ubuntu Linux all will be built from source, and for Windows and Mac libraries like SDL_mixer and SDL_net need to be built from source.
+As a result, for Ubuntu Linux all will be built from source, and for Windows and Mac libraries like SDL_mixer and SDL_net still need to be built from source.

 ### SDL3 on Ubuntu Linux